equinix-labs/kubernetes-addons-on-equinix-metal-workshop/docs/index.md

 ## About the workshop

-In this workshop you will learn how to use Terraform to deploy and manage a vanilla Kubernetes cluster on Equinix Metal.
+In this workshop you will learn how to use Terraform to deploy Kubernetes addons with a vanilla Kubernetes cluster on Equinix Metal.

 The goals of this workshop are:

 * Become familiar with the Equinix Metal console and tools.
-* Provision Kubernetes using Terraform.
+* Provision Kubernetes addons using Terraform.
 * Configure kubectl to manage Kubernetes.
-* Deploy an app on a Kubernetes cluster.
+* Verify Kubernetes addons on a Kubernetes cluster.

 ## Workshop agenda